Emma Email Marketing Review

 - Private branding

-If you have more than 75,000 contacts, you can contact Emma (800.595.4401) to set up a custom deal.
+If you have more than 10,000 contacts, you can call Emma for a custom quote.

 Ease Of Use